PandaWhisperer/meteor-yelp-clone/README.md

 }
 ```

+> ### Obtaining a Google API Key

+> In order to use the Google Maps API, you'll need an API key.
+If you've never done this before, here's how to get one: First, sign into the [Google Developers Console](https://console.developers.google.com/apis) with your Google Account (create one if necessary).
+Now, create a new project, then activate the Google Maps API for that project.

+> Then, copy the newly created API key and place it in your `settings/development.json` by replacing the string `YOUR_GOOGLE_API_KEY_HERE`.

+Restart the server if it's running so that the new settings are loaded (they only get read on startup), and maps should be working.

 Now, in order to have the server load this file on startup, we need to run it with the `--settings=settings/development.json` option.
 Since we don't want to have to remember to do that every time, we'll just put this into the `scripts` section of our `package.json`.

 ```json